Our Favorite Japan Ryokans

 • In the lobby, exchange greetings with the proprietress and sip some tea.
 Upon arrival, you will be shown into the lobby and offered a beverage, such as green tea, to relax and soothe your spirit.
 After taking a short rest, you will receive a few words of greeting from the proprietress.
 Most inns have few, if any, English-speaking staff.

 • Do not put your luggage in the alcove.
-The ornamental recess raised one step above the tatami floor, is an auspicious place adorned by a hanging scroll, a vase, or flower arrangement.
+The ornamental recess raised one step above the tatami floor, is an auspicious place adorned by a hanging scroll, a vase, or a flower arrangement.
 It is taboo to place luggage, handbags, or other articles there.

 • Follow a maid(s) to your guestroom.
 Guests are led to their rooms from the lobby by the maid(s) in charge of their care.
 She will be responsible for assisting you to make your stay comfortable.
 Direct any questions or requests concerning the inn to her.
 Upon entering your room, you will be informed of the time for dinner and receive suggestions for bath time.